cryptic-fool/cryptic-fool/README.md

-trust when i say i have okayish skins i just like that stupid lime pony
+when u see my actual skins just know i hate all of them and i wanna delete my whole account

 IM SCARED OF PPL IM SORRY IF I DONT INTERACT IF WE ARE HOMIES